nicolasvarob/gapi-python-query/README.md

-# Quering Interface for Google Analytics API
+# Query interface for Google Analytics API
+Easily uses the Google Reporting API without the need of a service account, allowing custom queries for your reporting needs.
-It get the response and transform it to DataFrame
+Transforms the response of the API to Dataframe for easier manipulation.

+## How it works ?

 ## How it works ?